 Alternatively, Dave paid off the loan under the standard 10 year repayment plan.
 His monthly payments were just a hair under $350 per month.
 After 10 years, his loans were paid off.

 Based upon these numbers it would seem like Gus came out ahead.
-However, if you look at the interest spending, Gus actually paid a lot more than Dave.
-Over the life of his loan Gus actually spent about $48,000 getting rid of his $30,000 loan (In this scenario Gus would actually pay out over $32,000 in interest payments to get a portion of his $30,000 loan forgiven).
+However, if you look at the total spending including interest, Gus actually paid a lot more than Dave.
+Over the life of his loan Gus spent about $48,000 getting rid of his $30,000 loan (In this scenario Gus would pay out over $32,000 in interest payments to get a portion of his $30,000 loan forgiven).
 On the other hand Dave, who paid off his loan in full, spent less than $42,000 total.

 In the end Gus spent less each month, but Dave spent less overall.